What Is Happening With Your Postpartum Body? - Baby Chick

 Vaginal Bleeding

 Regardless of whether you deliver vaginally or by a C-section, you will experience vaginal bleeding for up to six weeks.
-In the first 1-2 weeks, the bleeding will be heavier, approximately like a heavy period.
-You will likely continue to have some amount of bleeding or spotting for up to 6 weeks postpartum.
-Sometimes longer if you are breastfeeding exclusively.
-Exercise and intercourse can stimulate the bleeding to be slightly more during this time as well.
-So don’t be alarmed if you went a few days without any bleeding, and it starts again after exercise.
+The bleeding will be heavier in the first one to two weeks, approximately like a heavy period.
+You will likely continue to have some amount of bleeding or spotting for up to six weeks postpartum.
+Sometimes, it is longer if you are breastfeeding exclusively.1,2 Exercise and intercourse can stimulate the bleeding to be slightly more during this time as well.1,3 So, don’t be alarmed if you go a few days without any bleeding and it starts again after exercise.

-It is important only to use pads in the postpartum period and not tampons.
+It is important only to use pads and not tampons in the postpartum period.
 Tampons can increase your risks of uterine infection or endometritis.
-If you are having excessive bleeding (passing large clots or using more than a pad an hour), it is important to alert your provider.
-Most women resume their normal menstrual cycles at 6-8 weeks postpartum or after cessation of breastfeeding.
-It is important to remember that you will ovulate 2 weeks before your first cycle.
-Make sure to use birth control if you don’t want a surprise!
+If you are having excessive bleeding (passing large clots or using more than a pad an hour), you must alert your provider.
+Most women resume their regular menstrual cycles at six to eight weeks postpartum or after cessation of breastfeeding.2 Remember that you will ovulate about two weeks before your first cycle.4 Make sure to use birth control if you don’t want a surprise!

 Cramping